ipfs-cluster/ipfs-cluster/docs/ipfs-cluster-guide.md

 We call a dynamic cluster, that in which the set of `cluster.peers` changes.
 Nodes are bootstrapped to existing cluster peers (`cluster.bootstrap` option), the "peer rm" operation is used and/or the `cluster.leave_on_shutdown` configuration option is enabled.
 This option allows a node to abandon the consensus membership when shutting down.
 Thus reducing the cluster size by one.

 Dynamic clusters allow greater flexibility at the cost of stablity.
 Leave and, specially, join operations are tricky as they change the consensus membership.
 They are likely to fail in unhealthy clusters.
 All operations modifying the peerset require an elected and working leader.
-Also, bear in mind that removing a peer from the cluster will trigger a re-allocation of the pins that were associated to it.
-If the replication factor was 1, it is recommended to keep the ipfs daemon running so the content can actually be copied out to a daemon managed by a different peer.
+Note that peerset modifications may also trigger pin re-allocations if any of the pins from the departing cluster crosses the `replication_factor_min` threshold.

 Peers joining an existing cluster should not have any consensus state (contents in `./ipfs-cluster/ipfs-cluster-data`).
 Peers leaving a cluster are not expected to re-join it with stale consensus data.
 For this reason, **the consensus data folder is renamed** when a peer leaves the current cluster.
 For example, `ipfs-cluster-data` becomes `ipfs-cluster-data.old.0` and so on.
 Currently, up to 5 copies of the cluster data will be left around, with `old.0` being the most recent, and `old.4` the oldest.